OsbornePro/NovaKey-Daemon/README.md

 # 🔐 NovaKey-Daemon by OsbornePro

+### If you try downloading this and something does not work at the moment bare with me as I am writing the install scripts for Windows and MacOS still.
+The Linunx install script is written, tested, and verified works

 **NovaKey-Daemon** is a lightweight, cross-platform Go agent that turns your computer into a secure, authenticated password-injection endpoint.

 It’s designed for a world where you don’t want to type high-value secrets (master passwords, recovery keys, etc.) on your desktop keyboard: